Candy Mountain AVA: Topography

 The distinguishing features of the Candy Mountain AVA are its soils and topography.
-Candy Mountain appellation is a segment of a series of four mountains in the area, which includes Red Mountain, Baker Mountain, and Badger Mountain, that are collectively referred to as “the rattles” due to their alignment with the larger Rattlesnake Mountain.
-Topography also distinguishes the Candy Mountain AVA from the surrounding regions which is located on the southwest-facing slope of Candy Mountain.
-Within the AVA, elevations range from 640 to 1320 ft, and slope angles are moderate ranging from 2 to 20 degrees.
+It is a segment of a series of four mountains in the area, which includes Red Mountain, Baker Mountain, and Badger Mountain, that are collectively referred to as "the rattles" due to their alignment with the larger Rattlesnake Mountain.
+Topography also distinguishes the appellation from the surrounding regions which is located on the southwest-facing slope of Candy Mountain.
+Within the wine region, elevations range from 640 to 1320 ft with slope angles moderately ranging from 2 to 20 degrees.
 Gentle slopes facilitate mechanized vineyard maintenance and harvest.
 A south-facing slope aspect increases the amount per unit area of solar radiation that reaches the surface and promotes photosynthesis in the grape vines, as well as grape development and maturation.
 By contrast, the valley floor surrounding both the entire Candy Mountain and the AVA is essentially flat, with slope angles less than 2 degrees, and is susceptible to cold air pooling and the associated frosts and freezes.
 Additionally, much of the land immediately surrounding the appellation is a valley floor with elevations below 640 ft.
-The exception is the northeastern side of Candy Mountain, which has similar elevations to the proposed AVA but were excluded due to northeasterly slope aspect and steep slope angles of up to 60 degrees.
+The exception is the northeastern side of Candy Mountain, which has similar elevations to the AVA but were excluded due to northeasterly slope aspect and steep slope angles of up to 60 degrees.